 Important

-If you were using VirtualBox with a previous version of Genymotion Desktop, we recommend switching to QEMU hypervisor.
+- If VirtualBox was used with a legacy version of Genymotion Desktop, switch to the QEMU hypervisor.

 For more details, please refer to the following articles: